JeremyLakey/TurningMachineApi/README.md

 Clone this repo locally `git clone https://github.com/JeremyLakey/TurningMachineApi.git`

 Set up a mongodb instance somewhere.
-Here is one unafiliated [hosting site](https://www.mongodb.com/products/platform/cloud) I used once (You can also set one up [locally too](https://www.prisma.io/dataguide/mongodb/setting-up-a-local-mongodb-database)).
+Here is one unaffiliated [hosting site](https://www.mongodb.com/products/platform/cloud) I used once (You can also set one up [locally too](https://www.prisma.io/dataguide/mongodb/setting-up-a-local-mongodb-database)).
 Then updated the `mongoDBPath` value in the config.json file.

 Generate your own secret for making auth tokens.
 To do this with node, run this in the terminal `node` then run `require('crypto').randomBytes(64).toString('hex')`.
 Copy the output and paste it into the `secret` value in the config.json file